EdwinVW/dapr-logicapps-sample/README.md

 1. Wait some time for the containers to come up.
 Use the command `kubectl get deployment -n vehicle-registration` to check this:

-   ![Check for running deployments](img/deployments.png) **Figure 3**: Check for running deployments
+   ![Check for running deployments](img/deployments.png)

-1. Setup port forwarding by executing the `setup-port-forwarding.ps1` script.

 1. Install the [`REST Client` extension for VS Code](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).